0vm/RAM-Limiter/README.md

 ![RAM Limiter Demonstration](https://user-images.githubusercontent.com/79897291/173233207-912f3cb1-bc42-45fa-9f81-36da025f58a4.gif)
 https://user-images.githubusercontent.com/79897291/172990167-0e113c2d-5edd-4ffa-9e06-8ac7cb1946ea.mp4
+(The wallpaper was a meme back then, I do not condone the actions of foreign governments)

 RAM Limiter was developed to address the challenge of applications, like Discord, that tend to cache objects unnecessarily, leading to high RAM usage.
 It leverages the `GC.Collect` method for efficient garbage collection, thereby freeing up the memory that these applications consume.